Zondax/cosmos-sdk/crypto/docs/adr.md

 ##### **Keyring**

 *Keyring* serves as a central hub for managing *Crypto Providers* and *Secure Storage* implementations.
-It provides methods to register *Crypto Provider* and *Secure Storage* implementations.
-The **RegisterCryptoProvider** function allows users to register a Crypto Provider blueprint by providing a unique identifier and a builder function.
+It provides methods to register *Crypto Providers* and *Secure Storage* implementations.
+The **RegisterCryptoProvider** function allows users to register a Crypto Provider blueprint by providing its unique identifier and a builder function.
 Similarly, the **RegisterSecureStorage** function enables users to register a secure storage implementation by specifying a unique identifier and a builder function.

 ```go